notator/ResidentSynthHostTestSite/README.md

 Channels:
 ![screenshot_channels](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_0_Channels.png "screenshot_Channels")
 The residentSynth has 16 channels.
 Each channel can be edited independently, one at a time, using the **edit channel** selector.
 On selection, the channel's settings are loaded into the editable controls below.
-The **keyboard split** selector can allocate different channels to different groups of keys on the attached input keyboard.
+The **keyboard split** selector can allocate different channels to different groups of keys on the attached input device.
 The default is for all keys to send messages on the currently displayed channel.
 Other keyboard split configurations can be defined in the `keyboardSplitDefs.js` file (in `ResidentSynth/config`).
 These are loaded as options into the **keyboard split** selector when the application begins.
-Split definition strings can have up to 127 `<key>:<channel>;` substrings, separated by optional whitespace.
-The final ";" is optional.
-Each `<key>` is a number in range 0..127.
-The first `<key>` must be `0`. `<key>` values must be in ascending order, and may not repeat.
-Each `<channel>` is a number in range 0..15.
-These values can be in any order, and can repeat within the string.
-The default (empty) string means that all keys send messages on the channel currently being edited.
-The split defintion string is parsed from left to right.
-All keys greater than or equal to the `<key>` substring send on the substring's `<channel>` unless overridden by a substring further to the right.
-Valid split definition strings are `""`, `"0:0; 42:1;"`, `"0:3; 40:1; 50:2;"`, `"0:0; 40:1; 50:2; 60:0; 72:5"` etc.

 Sounds:
 ![screenshot_Fonts](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_1_Sound.png "screenshot_Sound")